- The Jewish Fall Festivals can be summed up in just a few words

 A dress rehearsal for the kingdom of Heaven reigning here on earth:

 The practice of forgiveness-reconciliation-shalom promotes a horizon-to-horizon view of life.

-In the Twenty-first century we need a new powerful supplement of the positive to be added to what we learned in the last twenty centuries about human suffering, weakness and disorder.
+In the Twenty-first century we need a new powerful supplement of “the positive” to be added to what we learned in the last twenty centuries about human suffering, weakness and disorder.
 Today we need to embrace a more complete and balanced understanding of the human experience.
-The sincere observance of Rosh Hashanah, Yom Teruah, and Yom Kippurim does exactly that (a dress rehearsal for the heavenly kingdom reigning here on earth).
+The sincere observance in the fall of Rosh Hashanah, Yom Teruah, Yom Kippurim, and Chag-HaSukkot does exactly that (a dress rehearsal for the heavenly kingdom reigning here on earth).

 Understanding #5.
-Forgiveness is a core concern and initiative during the High Holy Days.
-Forgiveness enriches our lives by giving to those of us who enthusiastically embrace its reality a wide-angle perspective of the valleys (anxiety, anger, depression, fear, grief, despair), the peaks (security, well-being, happiness) and the everything in-between (empathy, optimism and confidence) of human experience.
+Forgiveness is a core concern and initiative during the Jewish fall festivals.
+Forgiveness enriches our lives by empowering those of us who enthusiastically embrace its reality a wide-angle perspective of the valleys (anxiety, anger, depression, fear, grief, despair), the peaks (security, well-being, happiness) and the everything in-between (empathy, optimism and confidence) of human experience.
 Our basic premise is that positive life change can result from changing the way people think about things.
 The transformational formula is:

-We incorporate ‘disputing’ into our moment to moment thinking process.
-Faulty thought patterns and irrational beliefs are changed by disputing them.
+We incorporate ‘disputing’ into our moment to moment thinking process: faulty thought patterns and irrational beliefs are changed by disputing them.
 We believe that the meaning people assign to their lives is the meaning they will live with.
-So why voluntarily assign-accept negative meanings that are hurtful and depressing?
+So why voluntarily assign-accept-live with negative meanings that are hurtful and depressing?
 Resistance is required!
 We need to athletically reject (resist) the negative messages and meanings that so often invade our consciousness.

 Change your thinking, change your brain, change your life!